khalidsaadat/soen341/README.md

 For the front-end, we are going to be using HTML, CSS and JavaScript.
 For the back-end, we are going to be using PHP and SQL.

 ## Description, Objective and Core Features of the Project
+The project consists of creating an online shopping website which resembles to the Amazon shopping website.

+The objective of this project is to create a user-friendly website to shop.

+The core features are for a user to be able to browse the website, add items to their cart, and checkout their purchases.

 ## How to run this project?
 This project is built with PHP; hence, it needs an Apache system, such as XAMPP.
 Follow these steps to successfully run this project in your system: